nicinabox/lets-split-guide/troubleshooting.md

 ### Can't open device

+This can be caused by many different things:
-The serial port you specified isn't the one the controller is using.
+	* The serial port you specified isn't the one the controller is using.
+	* You don't have permissions to access the serial port the controller is using.
+	  * On linux, this can be rectified by adding yourself to the dialout group.
+Run `sudo usermod -a -G dialout $USER`, then log out and log back in.

 ### Your right side has the TRRS on the LEFT and the keymap is reversed